Skip to content Skip to navigation

 Research

-I work on the political culture of early modern Britain c.1500 - c.1800, with particular interests in the integration of political and social history, the nature of public discourse, the role of print, and the interaction of politics, literature and ideas.
+I work on the political culture of early modern Britain and its empire c.1550 - c.1850, with particular interests in the history of corruption in Britain and its empire; the integration of political and social history; the nature of public discourse; the role of print; and the interaction of politics, literature and ideas.
 For recent publications please see research.
 I am currently researching:

 • The history of early modern words and concepts - for more details about the project see http://www.earlymoderntexts.org/MA/index.html